bitcoinjs/indexd/README.md

 ## Indexes
-By default,  this module maintains script, spents, transaction block, txout and block indexes.
+By default,  this module includes a script, spents, transaction block, txout, tx, median time past and fee indexes.
 The module uses `getblockheader`, `getblockhash`, `getblock` and `getbestblockhash` RPC methods for blockchain synchronization;  and `getrawmempool` for mempool synchronization.

 `-txindex` is not required for this module; but is still useful for individual transaction lookup (aka `txHex`).